 For a test to be standardized the administration and scoring of the test are the same each and every time the test is used.
 The instructions are clearly written out, the physical surroundings and materials and equipment should be as similar as possible, and the test is scored by predetermined answers.
 Standardized tests also have established norms against which individual scores can be compared.

-If a test is objective, the results for an individual will be the same regardless of who is scoring the test.
+If a pre-employment screening test is objective, the results for an individual will be the same regardless of who is scoring the test.
 (This is an inherent problem with interviews and the primary reason that interviews are so ineffective.)

 A reliable test is one that produces consistent results on repeated trials.
 Reliability is demonstrated through test-retest results – if a test is repeated one week later the results should be approximately equal.